cphbus-functional-programming/spring-2018/docs/README.md

 # General
 This repository contains presentation PDFs and general information about the course.

+A more formal description about the course contents and learning outcomes are available here: [Course description and formal requirements](course-description.pdf).

 **Please** read the following with care.
 Failure to do so may prevent you from completing the course.